albertored11/twitter-bot-randimg/README.md

 ## Ideas for future versions

-- Switch from jshon to [jq](https://stedolan.github.io/jq/).
+- [ ] Switch from jshon to [jq](https://stedolan.github.io/jq/).
-- Remove images from server after being posted (as an option).
+- [ ] Remove images from server after being posted (as an option).
-- Include help message and options in bash script.
+- [x] Include help message and options in bash script.
-- Add instructions for cron instead of systemd.timer.
+- [ ] Add instructions for cron instead of systemd.timer.
+- [ ] Add option for generating systemd unit and service.
+- [ ] Create makefile.

 Any suggestions are appreciated!